-Click or right-click the setting item and select the setting\1 \2
+Click or right-click the setting item and select the setting1 2

-- \1 If you checkmark [Change settings using mouse wheel on capture screen] (p.69) on the [Remote Shooting] tab sheet on the [Preferences], you can also select settings with the scroll-wheel on your mouse.
-You cannot use the scroll-wheel in the mirror lockup menu or under [Image saving location]. - \2 You can right-click the Exposure level/AEB level item and perform AEB setting using the <Shift> key + scroll-wheel. - The settings that cannot be set in the capture window can be set by operating the camera. - A warning lamp blinks during the countdown for self-timer shooting and the countdown time is displayed in the area for the number of possible shots. - Mirror lockup settings are available when the camera mode is P, Tv, Av, M, or B. - During mirror lockup, the mirror lockup icon blinks. - When shooting with auto exposure, the shutter speed or aperture blinks to indicate under-exposure or over-exposure conditions. - When shooting with manual exposure, the metering value is displayed in real time in the exposure level area.
+- 1 If you checkmark [Change settings using mouse wheel on capture screen] (p.73) on the [Remote Shooting] tab sheet on the [Preferences], you can also select settings with the scroll-wheel on your mouse.
+You cannot use the scroll-wheel in the mirror lockup menu or under [Image saving location]. - 2 You can right-click the Exposure level/AEB level item and perform AEB setting using the <Shift> key + scroll-wheel. - The settings that cannot be set in the capture window can be set by operating the camera. - A warning lamp blinks during the countdown for self-timer shooting and the countdown time is displayed in the area for the number of possible shots. - Mirror lockup settings are available when the camera mode is P, Tv, Av, M, or B. - During mirror lockup, the mirror lockup icon blinks. - With 5DS/5DS R, you can select the release timing after the mirror lockup to take a picture.
+Timing can be selected from 1/8 second later, 1/4 second later, 1/2 second later, 1 second later, and 2 seconds later. - When shooting with auto exposure, the shutter speed or aperture blinks to indicate under-exposure or over-exposure conditions. - When shooting with manual exposure, the metering value is displayed in real time in the exposure level area.